 Isn’t the best part of signing up for a Disney race that you get to go to Disney?!
 If it is possible within your budget, I do recommend staying on property.
 Disney runs special buses to all race activities throughout the weekend, which makes the planning less stressful.

 As far as picking which Disney resort, I think they all have their pros and cons.
 Some factors to keep in mind are location (the races all start in the EPCOT parking lot), quiet and comfort (you will be getting up EARLY) and of course budget.
 I would recommend checking out RunDisney Travel Agents even if you register separately – often times they have blocks of rooms at certain resorts, and you could save some money.
-Destinations to Travel can get you all set up for next year’s marathon weekend.
+Academy Travel can get you all set up for next year’s marathon weekend.
 You can get started with them here.
 Either way, make your reservation as soon as possible!
 Race weekend is very popular, and the resort will book up sooner than later.

 Dining reservations are another very important piece of the planning.
 Make sure you make your reservations (especially pre and post race meals!) as soon as your 180 day window opens up.
 All the usual suspects (Be Our Guest, Chef Mickey’s, California Grill, etc) will book up as quickly as usual, but all the Italian meals (runners love their carb loading!) will book up quickly as well – especially those early time slots.